To Book an Appointment

 Complications of High Cholesterol

-- Heart Disease: Plaque buildup can narrow arteries, leading to coronary artery disease.
+- Heart Disease: Plaque buildup narrows arteries (coronary artery disease).

-- Peripheral Artery Disease (PAD): Reduced blood flow to the legs and arms.
+- Peripheral Artery Disease (PAD): Reduced blood flow to the legs, causing pain during movement.

 Ways to Reduce Cholesterol Naturally

-- Losing even 5-10% of body weight can significantly lower cholesterol
+- Maintain a Healthy Weight: Losing 5-10% of body weight can significantly lower cholesterol.

 Final Takeaway

 Managing cholesterol levels is crucial for heart health.
 By making simple lifestyle changes like eating healthy, exercising, and avoiding harmful habits, you can reduce the risk of heart disease.
-Regular screenings and consultations with a healthcare provider ensure your cholesterol stays in check.
-Start taking control of your heart health today!
+Regular screenings at BLK Max Hospital ensure your heart stays healthy.
+Book a preventive health checkup today!

 Frequently Asked Questions